- Potato plants sometimes flower and then form berries.

 How Toxic Are The Berries?

 Some people begin to experience symptoms of toxicity at about 1 mg per kg of body weight (Ruprich 2009).
-Based upon those amounts, a sixty kilogram person could consume somewhere between 40 and 300 grams without developing symptoms, depending on the actual level of glykoalkaloids in the berries.
+Based upon those amounts, a sixty kilogram (132 lb) person could consume somewhere between 40 and 300 grams (1.4 to 10.5 ounces) without developing symptoms, depending on the actual level of glykoalkaloids in the berries.
 An adult who eats a few potato berries might not have any symptoms or might spend an unpleasant few hours with vomiting and diarrhea.
 Of course, potato berries are much less tested than tubers, so you should definitely contact your doctor if you have eaten potato berries.
 The situation is likely to be more serious for children, since they can more easily accumulate a high dose for their body weight, so make sure that they understand that the berries are not edible.

 Berries do not affect toxicity in the rest of the potato plant.
 The tubers are just as edible as always.

-Should I Remove Them?
+Should I Remove The Berries?

-Maybe, but it isn’t a common practice.
+Probably not.
+It isn’t a common practice.
 If you have young children and you are worried that they might eat the berries, that is probably the best reason.

 What Are They Good For?